 |Work Days||Shift||Schedule Details||Pay Range||Pay Type|

 The purpose of this position is to maintain consistent flow in the distribution center.
 The primary duties include receiving, storing, and distributing material, tools, equipment and products within the distribution center.
 Performing daily audits of warehouse locations and maintaining accurate inventory within the warehouse, with the goal being to achieve and maintain inventory accuracy that matches our customer's expectations.
-Un-boxing and re-boxing furniture along with organizing and cleaning of the preparation area for a safe working environment.
-Assembling and inspecting furniture for defects, flaws, and vendor discrepancies in order to conform to the quality specifications by performing the following duties.
+Un-boxing and re-boxing furniture, measuring and cutting flooring accurately, along with the organizing and cleaning of the preparation area to maintain a safe working environment.
+Assembling and inspecting furniture and flooring goods for defects, flaws, and vendor discrepancies in order to conform to the quality specifications by performing the following duties.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 This individual must be at least 18 years of age.